 The DeSoto Theatre in Rome, Georgia The DeSoto Theatre received funding to document and restore their original paint and decorative plaster.
 This earned the theatre an award from the Georgia Trust for Historic Preservation in 2009.
 Photo by Cooper Carrie With the assistance of FTI, the building was restored and now is a cultural center in Brunswick.
-(Golden Isles Arts & Humanities Association) The state of the second The Holly Theatre in REE CONCERT JUNE 4 JUNE 4 JUNE 4 Dahlonega, Georgia The Holly Theatre received grant funding to retrofit their original marquee with energy efficient lighting.
+(Golden Isles Arts & Humanities Association) and the second of the second The Holly Theatre in REE CONCERT JUE A SPONS ORED BY FOX INSTITUTE JUNE 4 Dahlonega, Georgia The Holly Theatre received grant funding to retrofit their original marquee with energy efficient lighting.
 Photo by Jo Arellanes